eluv-io/elv-utils-js/test/integration/README.md

 The environment variable ELVUTILS_CONFIG must be set to the path of an [elv-utils-js configuration file](https://docs.eluv.io/docs/guides/media-ingest/advanced/#streamlining-commands-with-config-files).

-To run against a local development node prepared using `elv-client-js/testScripts/InitializeTenant.js`, use the following as the contents of your config file (substitute your own test account private key):
+To run against a local development node with the usual `dev-tenant` tenancy, use the following as the contents of your config file (substitute your own test account private key):

 ```json
 {